 FAQ’S about Hurricanes with short answers

-10. How are the names of hurricanes chosen?
+11. How are the names of the hurricanes chosen?

-At the beginning of century XIX they were named to the hurricanes according to the names of the saints of the day in which the cyclone manifested their greater devastation.
-Already in the late nineteenth century, the Australian meteorologist Clement Wragge baptized for the first time one of these storms with a female name, although retaining only biblical names.
-In 1953, in the United States they decided to choose any name, but always of woman.
-In 1979, the World Meteorological Organization and the United States Meteorological Service, to avoid problems with feminists, decided to alternate female and male names and thus ended the sexist controversy.
-Each year a list is then prepared, which is repeated every 6 years, in alphabetical order, starting again by the "A" every year.
-So, we could have: Alex, Betty, Charles, Diana, Eduard, etc. Finally, there is an agreement to exclude the names of the catastrophic cyclones, that have caused great deaths and devastations.
+At the beginning of the 19th century hurricanes were named according to the saints' day, the day when the hurricane manifested its greatest devastation.
+At the end of the 19th century, the Australian meteorologist Clement Wragge baptized for the first time one of these storms with a female name, although retaining only biblical names.
+In 1953, in the United States they decided to choose any name, but always as a woman.
+In 1979, the World Meteorological Organization and the Meteorological Service of the United States, to avoid problems with feminists, decided to alternate female and male names and thus ended the sexist polemic.
+Since then every year a list is prepared, which is repeated every 6 years, in alphabetical order, starting again with the "A" every year.
+So, we could have: Alex, Betty, Charles, Daniella, Eduard, etc. Finally, there is an agreement to exclude the names of catastrophic cyclones, which have caused great mortality and devastation.